 - 1 1/2 cups powdered sugar

-Preheat oven to 350 degrees F. (325 degrees F if using a glass baking pan)
+- Preheat the oven to 350 degrees F. (325 degrees F. if using a glass baking pan).

-Combine cake ingredients in a large mixing bowl.
-Using an electric mixer, beat ingredients for 2 minutes, scraping bowl half way through.
-Meanwhile, combine the filling ingredients and reserve.
+- In a large mixing bowl, combine the cake mix ingredients using an electric mixer to beat the ingredients for 1 minute, scraping the bowl half way through.
+Meanwhile, in a medium mixing bowl, combine the topping ingredients and reserve.

-Pour half of the prepared cake batter into a greased 9 x 13 pan.
-Sprinkle the prepared filling mixture over the batter, then use a butter knife to swirl the filling into the batter.
-Pour the remaining cake batter over the top of the filling.
+- Pour the prepared cake batter into a greased 9 x 13 pan.
+Sprinkle the prepared filling mixture over the batter, then use a butter knife to swirl the topping down into the batter a bit.